News

 Dr. Marek Pokropski received the scientific award of the Polish Academy of Sciences in the field of philosophy named after Tadeusz Kotarbiński.
 He was awarded for the book Mechanisms and Consciousness: Integrating Phenomenology with Cognitive Science.

 Awards in several fields were awarded at the plenary session on November 24, 2022 by the Faculty I on Humanities and Social Sciences of the Polish Academy of Sciences.
-The book by Dr. Pokropski was submitted as a candidature by the Committee on Philosophical Sciences (KNF) of the Polish Academy of Sciences.
+The book by Dr. Pokropski was submitted as a candidature by the Committee of Philosophical Sciences (KNF) of the Polish Academy of Sciences.
 In the justification for this candidature, prof. Marcin Miłkowski, a vice-president of the KNF and at the same time a chairman of the Philosophy Research and Dissemination Commission of the KNF, stated that this monograph is “the first work in the world combining a neo-mechanistic approach to explaining the phenomena of consciousness with phenomenological reflection.”

 “A result of Dr. Pokropski’s analysis is a claim that phenomenology can provide significant limitations that should be taken into account in the causal modeling of mental phenomena, i.e. phenomenologically analyzed conscious experiences. (…) He bases his theses on the so-called naturalized phenomenology, which departs from classical phenomenology – distinguished by the author very clearly from the usual method of introspective study of mental phenomena” – we read in the justification.
 Prof. Miłkowski concluded that this work “may contribute to taking into account the rich phenomenological tradition with contemporary research on consciousness in neuroscience and cognitive psychology.”